tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 4. Include the tracking function in your integration

-Include the following JavaScript function on top of the integration:
+Include the following JavaScript function at the top of your integration's JavaScript:

 ```javascript
 window.optimizely = window.optimizely || [];